-Activity Date Guideline Full-Time Interns Date Guideline Half-Time Interns 8.
-Integrity, Fairness, and Ethics 7 Due by the last visit.
+Activity Date Guideline Full-Time Interns Date Guideline Half-Time Interns ntegrity, Fairness, and thics A Due by the last visit.
 Be sure to have evidence of this in your portfolio.
 A Due by the last visit.
+Be sure to have evidence of this in your portfolio. taff Development Vorkshop A Due by the last visit.
 Be sure to have evidence of this in your portfolio.
-9. Staff Development Workshop > Due by the last visit.
+A Due by the last visit.
 Be sure to have evidence of this in your portfolio.
-4 Due by the last visit.
-Be sure to have evidence of this in your portfolio.
-10. Policy and Political Structures in the Public School A By mid-semester you should have visited at least one BOE meeting, and by end of internship you should have experienced and reflected on at least 4 different BOE meetings.
+St olicy and Political tructures in the Public chool A By mid-semester you should have visited at least one BOE meeting, and by end of internship you should have experienced and reflected on at least 4 different BOE meetings.
 Other political structures and organizations should also be recorded and reflected upon.
 A By mid-point of the first semester you should have visited at least one BOE meeting, and by end of internship you should have experienced and reflected on at least 6different BOE meetings.
 Other political structures and organizations should also be recorded and reflected upon.
-11. Public Relations A Due by the last visit.
+11. Pu ublic Relations A Due by the last visit.
 Be sure to have evidence of this in your portfolio.
 A This will be reviewed on the first visit in the second semester.
-Evidence of the activity should be available.
-12. Community Agencies and Groups ~ Due by the last visit.
+Evidence of the activity should be available. ommunity Agencies and croups A Due by the last visit.
 Be sure to have evidence of this in your portfolio.
-4 This will be reviewed on the first visit in the second semester.
+A This will be reviewed on the first visit in the second semester.
 Evidence of the activity should be available.
-13. Working with Parents and/or Guardians > Due by the last visit.
+Vorking with Parents and/or duardians A Due by the last visit.
 Be sure to have evidence of this in your portfolio.
-4 Due by the last visit.
+A Due by the last visit.
+Be sure to have evidence of this in your portfolio. ommittee on Special ducation Meeting A Due by the last visit.
 Be sure to have evidence of this in your portfolio.
-14. Committee on Special Education Meeting 4 Due by the last visit.
-Be sure to have evidence of this in your portfolio. • Due by the last visit.
+A Due by the last visit.
+Be sure to have evidence of this in your portfolio. viversity Amongst the tudent Body A Due by the last visit.
+Be sure to have evidence of this in your portfolio. > Due by the last visit.
 Be sure to have evidence of this in your portfolio.
-15. Diversity Amongst the Student Body > Due by the last visit.
-Be sure to have evidence of this in your portfolio. ~ Due by the last visit.
-Be sure to have evidence of this in your portfolio.
-16. Working with Financial Officers: Budget Planning, Development, and Management > Schedule this with the Business and Finance Office as early as you can in the internship.
-A Schedule this with the Business and Finance Office as early as you can in the internship.
-17. Evaluation of the Instructional Process ~ The intern should conduct these observations about half way through the internship.
+Ot De Vorking with Financial Officers: Budget Planning, Development, and Development A Schedule this with the Business and Finance Office as early as you can in the internship.
+A Schedule this with the Business and Finance Office as early as you can in the internship. valuation of the astructional Process A The intern should conduct these observations about half way through the internship.
 It is important to be in the "job" a few weeks before you endeavor to do the evaluations.
 Complete after 7 or 8 weeks on the job.
 A The intern should conduct these observations about half way through the internship.
 This means at the end of the first semester [15 weeks] of being on the "job".
-18. Working and Planning with Instructional Staff A Plans for doing this activity should be ready early in the internship.
-It will be discussed at the first meeting.
-4 Plans for doing this activity should be ready early in the internship.
+Vorking and Planning with estructional Staff A Plans for doing this activity should be ready early in the internship.
+It will be discussed at the first meeting. &gt; Plans for doing this activity should be ready early in the internship.
 It will be discussed at the first meeting.